THE HUMAN COST OF OCCUPATIONAL ILLNESSES AND INJURIES

 Not surprisingly, all of these challenges can affect a person’s mental health.
 Hearing loss is strongly associated with depression.
 Depressed people are also less likely to participate in activities with others, so the effects of hearing loss and depression compound and intensify isolation.
 Hearing loss is also associated with cognitive decline, which includes loss of memory and thinking skills.
 As people lose their ability to hear, they don’t use the hearing-related parts of their brains as much, and these parts start to break down.
 It is a case of “use it or lose it.”

-NIHL is just one consequence of occupational exposure that the industrial hygienist has to consider among a plethora of potential hazards such as toxic dusts and vapors, radiation, and vibration.
+NIHL is just one consequence of occupational exposure that the industrial hygienist has to consider among a plethora of potential hazards such as toxic dusts and vapours, radiation, and vibration.
 Long-term exposure can lead to debilitating illnesses such as hand-arm syndrome in the case of vibration and occupational asthma and lung cancers from breathing “contaminated” air in the workplace, which could ultimately lead to premature death.
 Construction is very prone to multiple exposure types, and the rate of deaths from respiratory diseases significantly exceeds the rate of accidental deaths (by a factor of 100 in the U.K.).

 Apart from the emotive human costs, the National Academy of Social Insurance (NASI) reported that, for 2009, employers spent $74 billion on workers’ compensation.
 This figure rose to $88 billion in 2013.
-In that same year, the U.S. Bureau of Labor Statistics reported that more than 3 million workers had a non-fatal occupational injury or illness.
+In that same year, the U.S. Bureau of Labour Statistics reported that more than 3 million workers had a non-fatal occupational injury or illness.
 Worldwide, according to the International Labour Organization (ILO), Annually, 160 million people are affected by occupational injuries and illnesses, and 2 million people die, with costs that equate to nearly 4 percent of world GDP.
 That’s over $3 trillion U.S. dollars!

 Further delving back into history, during the building of the Panama Canal nearly six thousand deaths were recorded from disease and accidents, which today you would think unacceptable.
 However, it is said that 7,000 construction workers will have died in Qatar by the time the first ball is kicked in the soccer World Cup in 2022.
 How many more will have had preventable exposures?
 By contrast, the building of the London 2012 Olympic Park was a significant landmark in infrastructure development since there were no deaths during construction and the provision of occupational hygiene (and health) services demonstrated a 7:1 return on investment.
 This project has become the benchmark for U.K. construction, and a similar approach has been implemented on other major infrastructure developments such as London’s Crossrail rail project and regeneration of the iconic Battersea Power Station on the banks of the River Thames.